ChemeketaCS/csweb/content/assignments/cs162/rectangle/index.md

 ### Option B - Make a "real" project and a separate Unit Test Project

 1. Make a normal Chemeketa project.
-Add a `Triangle.h` and `Triangle.cpp` to it.
+Add a `Rectangle.h` and `Rectangle.cpp` to it.

 2. Copy [`Point.h`](Point.h) and [`Point.cpp`](Point.cpp) into that folder.